heeseorain/mini_module_abm/README.md

-# CamLandEc-RM03-2020
+# mini_module_abm
-This repository is created for Mphil module RM03: Spatial Analysis and Modelling
+This repository is created for a mini-module "Applying Agent-Based Modelling and Behavioural Theories in Urban Planning and Development" developed by Dr Heeseo Rain Kwon.